 “When your audience is no longer listening, it’s always best to stop talking!”

 How many times have we been guilty of overstaying our welcome in a conversation?
-Have there been times when you where having a great discussion only to find yourself in an awkward situation where neither the speaker nor the listener agree?
-You’ve both voiced your opinions and explained your positions but neither of you is currently willing to accept the other’s idea.
+Have there been times when you were having a great discussion only to find yourself in an awkward situation where neither the speaker nor the listener agrees?
+You’ve both voiced your opinions and explained your positions, but neither of you is currently willing to accept the other’s idea.
 There is a line beyond which you cannot remain cordial.
-In an effort to persuade and in the heat of a great debate, that line can be crossed.
 It’s this line that can threaten any further amicable discussion.
 It’s this line that can end a friendship.
-There is a line beyond which discussion may easily turn to argument.
+There is a line beyond which discussion may quickly turn to into an argument.
 When that line is met, it’s best to agree to disagree for the time being.

 “You will not persuade another by cutting off his argument.
 You will only stifle your understanding of how to answer him.”